rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 ::: info **THE @RETENTION ANNOTATION**

 In Java, may have seen another important meta-annotation, `@Retention`.
 You can use it to specify whether the annotation you declare will be stored in the `.class` file and whether it will be accessible at runtime through reflection.
-Java by default retains annotations in `.class` files but doesn’t make them accessible at runtime.
+Java by default retains annotations in `.class` files but doesn't make them accessible at runtime.
 Most annotations do need to be present at `runtime`, so in Kotlin the default is different: annotations have RUNTIME retention.
 Therefore, the JKid annotations do not have an explicitly specified retention.

 :::